hexdhog/hexdhog.github.io/content/posts/bare-blinky.md

 ![CH32V003 memory map](/img/ch32v003-memory-map.png)

-Note that FLASH and SRAM are also peripherals and, while they are connected on different buses, are accesed in the same way as any other peripherals.
+Note that FLASH and SRAM are also peripherals and, while they are connected on different buses, are accesed in the same way as any other peripheral.
 This means that all components are wired in a way such that when the RISC-V2A core selects an address to read/write to, the correct bus and peripheral controller register is enabled and given access to the bus.
-So to us, the RISC-V2A core programmers, accessing any peripheral analogous to reading/writing data to memory.
+So to us, the RISC-V2A core programmers, accessing any peripheral is analogous to reading/writing data to memory.

 According to the memory map diagram, the GPIO port D registers are located between addresses `0x40011400` and `0x40011800`, and, though not specified, the system tick timer's registers are located in the Core Private Peripherals section (`0xe000000` to `0xe0100000`).